MolSSI/QCFractal/docs/qcfractal/source/managers_faq.rst

 incomplete Conda configuration. **We strongly recommend you do not try setting the absolute Python path** in your scripts to get around this, and instead try to ``source`` the Conda ``profile.d`` first.

+Other variants:

+- "Tests from one program pass, but others don't"
+- "I get errors about unable to find program, but its installed"
+- "I get path and/or import errors when testing"

 My jobs appear to be running, but only one (or few) workers are starting
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++